 We also have a range of digital cameras, lighting kits, large format cameras, and medium format cameras, as well as many other items available for checkout to enrolled students.
 Equipment is available for checkout Monday-Friday, from 9am-4pm, for a period of three days (longer-term accommodations can be made for specific projects).

 Please see the link below for our equipment list and digital reservation system:

 For question on specific lab policies please email firstname.lastname@example.org

 Noah McLaurine, Lab Manager

-Noah McLaurine received his MFA in Photo, Video, and Related Media from the School of Visual Arts in New York City.
-Before coming to UNM, he worked as a Photo Technician at the School of Visual Arts in the BFA department and as a Teaching Assistant at the International Center for Photography.
-Studying Philosophy and Political Science as an undergraduate at McGill, he became fascinated with the concrete, everyday manifestations of the existential human experience.
-Continuing this fascination, his current photographic work explores the role of the self in 21st century portraiture.
+Noah McLaurine is currently the photography lab manager at the University of New Mexico.
+He received his MFA in Photo, Video, and Related Media from the School of Visual Arts in New York City.
+His current photographic work investigates the socio-cultural and historical legacies of the Southwest from a critical perspective.
 He is a founding editor of Cousin Corinne’s Reminder, a photographic and literary journal based in Brooklyn, New York.
-He has taken part in exhibitions in Seoul and New York City.
+He has taken part in exhibitions in Albuquerque, Santa Fe, Seoul, and New York City.